Tuesday, April 13, 2010

 Ahhh, yes!
 It needs to stop!

-hand pecked debb said...
+6. hand pecked debb says

 Agreed!
 In addition, Uggs and excessive skin is just the killer for me since no weather is odd enough it leaves you hot uptop but feeties freezing cold.